 The updates take the content that was always available and make it more prominent with recommendations and continuously updated editorial, akin to the New Music page for singles and albums.

 Spotify doesn’t offer music videos.
 It includes a video section with some exclusive music-related content, though.
+If music videos matter in your Apple Music vs Spotify comparison, then Apple Music’s videos will be a strong reason to pick it.

 One area that Apple could do a lot better is on Beats 1.
 I love the premise of Beats 1 with DJs who love music and are sharing a lot of new music with the world.
 I find the premise of it hard to follow.
 There are no notifications for certain shows (or when artists I follow are going to be doing interviews, etc).